benhg/parsl-swift-tutorial/README.rst

     $ bash setup.sh

 Doing this will add the sample applications ``simulate`` and ``stats`` (mock "science" applications) and some other functionalities to your local $PATH for you to run the tutorial.

+See the link https://nbviewer.jupyter.org/github/benhg/parsl-swift-tutorial/blob/master/entire-parsl-tutorial.ipynb for a static view of the enire tutorial in a Jupyter Notebook.